MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TextBuffer.md

 gtk_text_buffer_insert
 ----------------------

-Inserts *len* bytes of *text* at position *iter*.
-If *len* is -1, *text* must be nul-terminated and will be inserted in its entirety.
+Inserts *$len* bytes of *$text* at position *$iter*.
+If *$len* is -1, *text* must be nul-terminated and will be inserted in its entirety.
 Emits the “insert-text” signal; insertion actually occurs in the default handler for the signal. *iter* is invalidated when insertion occurs (because the buffer contents change), but the default signal handler revalidates it to point to the end of the inserted text.

-    method gtk_text_buffer_insert ( Gnome::Gtk3::TextIter $iter, Str $text, Int $len )
+    method gtk_text_buffer_insert (
+      Gnome::Gtk3::TextIter $iter, Str $text, Int $len
+    )

   * Gnome::Gtk3::TextIter $iter; a position in the buffer